Should You Invest in 2x4 – or 2x6 – Wall Studs for Your Dream Home?

 The larger depth of the window and door jambs often make a home feel more classic or rich.
 You’ll notice these added details, and so will buyers when it comes time to resell your home.
 These small, yet noticeable, charming elements are some of the things that would set your home apart from others on the market, which may help you justify the added expense.

-A 2x6 wall gives you 2 additional inches from the inside edge of the window to the finished wall compared with a 2x4 wall.
-This space, especially if combined with a stool that extends beyond the wall surface, provides a generous horizontal space and makes a good subconscious "quality" impresstion (courtesy Pinterest).
+A 2x6 wall gives you 2 additional inches from the inside edge of a window to the finished wall compared with a 2x4 wall.
+This space, especially if combined with a stool that extends beyond the wall surface, provides a generous horizontal space and makes a good subconscious "quality" impresstion.

 2x6 Upgrade Cons